study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/customization-guide.md

 ## Overview

-The ORCATech Learning Platform uses a flexible theming system based on:
+The LabDojo Learning Platform uses a flexible theming system based on:

 - **CSS Custom Properties** for dynamic theming
 - **Tailwind CSS** for utility-first styling